Published on: 11 Sep , 2024

 Strategy & Shared Services Operations Manager, Contentsquare

-Send out timed emails to your customers asking them to use these updated resources to learn about the latest changes in the product.
+Send timed emails prompting customers to use updated resources and learn about the latest product changes.

-They started looking for a robust ongoing customer education process to help them educate customers on their product and when new features are released.
-The solution to this problem was creating a self-service training resource for customers.
+BuildOps sought a strong customer education process to continually educate customers on their product and new features via their Learning Center.
+Their solution was to create a self-service training resource.

-BuildOps created videos, reviewed, and launched their Learning Center with Trainn in exactly 45 days.
+BuildOps created videos, reviewed, and launched their Learning Center with Trainn in exactly 45 days as a part of their revamped customer education program.

 The impact of the Learning Center was seen across the sales, implementation, support, and success teams.
-These teams now offer the Learning Center to handle repetitive questions and train customers on their product.
+These teams now offer the Learning Center to handle repetitive questions and educate customers on their product.

 On top of customers, new employees also use this resource to understand the product better and stay updated.